sumantkataria/Udemy-Javascript-Algorithms-DataStructures/README.md

 # 2. Deletion - O(log n)
 # 3. Search - O(n)

-# Hash Table
+# Hash Tables -
-# 1. Access data quickly
+# - Access data quickly
+# - used to store key-value pairs.
+# - like arrays, but keya are not ordered.
+# - very fast for all operations - finding values, adding new values & removing values.
+# - JS has Objects & Maps.